-Wondering why V-Ray rendering engine doesn't have the highlight option built into it?
+Wondering why V-Ray rendering engine doesn't have the highlight option built into it as previous rendering engine Flamingo?
 The truth is that the highlight is created by reflecting a very bright object or light in the scene.
 It also called lightsource.

 Some rendering engines use Highlight to create lightsource if there isn't any lightsource in the scene.
-But current V-Ray for SketchUp version does not support this option.
+But current V-Ray for Rhino version does not support this option.
 SO you must create Rectangular Light or other self lit object as lightsource for the scene.